The Berkshire Eagle returning to local ownership

 • Robert G. Wilmers, chairman and CEO of M & T Bank for 33 years, based in Buffalo, N.Y., and a 44-year second-home owner in Stockbridge who runs a small wine-making business on the side;

-• John C. "Hans" Morris, a Stockbridge resident since 1987, former president of Visa Inc., currently a hedge-fund investor and also the board chairman of Mass MoCA in North Adams;
+• John C. "Hans" Morris, a Stockbridge resident since 1987, former president of Visa Inc., a partner in a venture capital and advisory firm and also the board chairman of Mass MoCA in North Adams;

 • Stanford Lipsey, the former owner and Pulitzer Prize-winner of the Sun Newspaper Group in Nebraska, and publisher emeritus of the Buffalo News.